Program

 ELIAS DIAZ

-Elias Diaz is a Philippine-based facilitator dedicated to surfacing contradictions and deepening dialogue on the subject of technological evolution and its impacts on relationality and consciousness.
+Elias Diaz (he/him) is a Philippine-based facilitator dedicated to surfacing contradictions and deepening dialogue on the subject of technological evolution and its impacts on relationality and consciousness.
 Elias is driven by questions of how cultural impulses discover their power in the self-organizing of civil society, and how this offers the possibility of developing empowering civic technologies.
 He is interested in how communities can awaken to collective agency in order to counterbalance market imperatives and state logics—examining the role of technology therein—and how contemplative wisdom can enable us to see the social organism more clearly, and catalyze social renewal.
 Elias is currently working with an environmental coalition focused on stopping environmentally destructive infrastructure projects that have been flagged in the massive national corruption scandals that have recently erupted in the Philippines.

 KAIT ZIEGLER

-Kait Ziegler (she/they pronouns) is an organizer who believes movements are built by people from all walks of life willing to speak truth to power, take risks, and take action collectively.
+Kait Ziegler (she/they) is an organizer who believes movements are built by people from all walks of life willing to speak truth to power, take risks, and take action collectively.
 Their work centers on building mass, people-powered campaigns that directly confront systems of extraction, capitalism, and violence, while cultivating leadership development rooted in deep listening, dignity, empathy, and collective power.
 Organizing must be built from the bottom up!

 Kait spent years as a National Organizing Director with the Poor People’s Campaign: A National Call for Moral Revival, helping lead national organizing and mass mobilizations that challenged poverty, racism, ecological destruction, and militarism — and insisting that those most impacted must be at the center of the strategy and the solution.
 They later worked with People’s Action Institute as a Movement Politics Senior Strategist, strengthening grassroots political infrastructure and developing leaders committed to long-term, revolutionary change.